A jubilee party, minus the queen

 'GOD SAVE THE QUEEN'

-Just a few hundred meters away, patriotic hymns rang out from the packed Anglican church of St Mary the Virgin, along with the national anthem, God Save the Queen.
+Just a few hundred metres away, patriotic hymns rang out from the packed Anglican church of St Mary the Virgin, along with the national anthem, God Save the Queen.

-"We had my favorite hymns today," said Gloria Omotoso, a retired nurse, who clutched several Union Jack flags.
+"We had my favourite hymns today," said Gloria Omotoso, a retired nurse, who clutched several Union Jack flags.

 "The queen is good for this country: we have not got anarchy, we have not got dictatorship.
 Yes, I know things are bad for some people, but they could be worse.
 We are free, free to speak and free to do anything we want within the law."